singularityhub/sregistry-cli/docs/clients/debug/docker.md

 ```

 is a success!
 200 indicates all is OK.
 It follows then, that the `json()` output is
 the manifest that we were asking for.
+If you were getting an error, you probably have a different response code here, and likely a different error message.
+Look at this
+carefully to determine why you aren't getting the manifest.
+If all is well, you
+should see this:

 ```python
 results[1].json()